What Car Should I Buy?

 - Family size: If you have children or you're planning to start a family soon, you may want a larger vehicle, such as an SUV or a van, for the extra space.
 However, if you have no kids and don't plan on having any, a smaller vehicle may be enough to suit your needs.

 - Lifestyle: If you spend a lot of time outdoors, an SUV or even a truck may be more beneficial for cargo space and towing capacity.
-On the flip side, if your primary driving consists of your commute and errands around town, a smaller vehicle with better fuel efficiency—or even an electric vehicle—may make more sense.
+On the flip side, if your primary driving consists of your commute and errands around town, a smaller vehicle with better fuel efficiency may make more sense.

-- Location: If you live in an area with extreme weather fluctuations, including rain, snow and ice, you'll likely want a model with all-wheel drive capabilities.
-At the same time, if you live in a large urban area, a smaller vehicle may be more beneficial for maneuverability and parking.
+- Location: If you live in an area with extreme weather fluctuations, including rain, snow and ice, you may want a model with all-wheel drive capabilities.
+But if you live in a large urban area, a smaller vehicle may be more beneficial for maneuverability and parking.

 - Environmental impact: If you're a strong believer in environmental conservation, you may prefer to focus your research on electric and hybrid vehicles.